istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

   to give unexpected results.
   ([Issue #50478](https://github.com/istio/istio/issues/50478))

-- **Fixed** a bug when a Sidecar is resource is defined with multiple egress listeners with different ports of a Kubernetes service, does not merge the ports correctly.
-This leads to creating only one Cluster with the first port and second port is ignored.
+- **Fixed** a bug when a Sidecar resource not merging ports correctly when it is configured with multiple egress listeners with different ports of a Kubernetes service.
+This lead to creating only one Cluster with the first port, and the second port was ignored.

 - **Fixed** an issue causing routes to be overwritten by other virtual services.